mallocator/Elasticsearch-Exporter/README.md

 ### Increase Concurrent Request limit

-It might eb the case that your network connection can handle a lot more than is typical and that the script is spending the most time waiting for aditional sockets to be free.
+It might be the case that your network connection can handle a lot more than is typical and that the script is spending the most time waiting for additional sockets to be free.
 To get around this you can increase the maximum number of sockets on the global http agent.
 The setting is configured in drivers/es.js on the second line: `http.globalAgent.maxSockets = 30`.
 Increase this to see if it will improve anything.
 This might also turn into a command line option in the future.

 ### Split up into multiple Jobs

 It might be possible to run the script multiple times in parallel.
 Since the exporter is single threaded it will only make use of one core and performance can be gained by querying ElasticSearch multiple times in parallel.
 To do so simple run the exporter tool against individual types or indexes instead of the entire cluster.
-If the bulk of your data is contained one type make use of the query paramter to further partion the existing data.
-Since it is necessary to understand the structure of the existing data it is not planned the the exporter will atemmpt to do any of the optimization automatically.
+If the bulk of your data is contained one type make use of the query parameter to further partition the existing data.
+Since it is necessary to understand the structure of the existing data it is not planned the exporter will attempt to do any of the optimization automatically.

 ### Export to file first